coderbyheart/typesafe-stack-outputs-cdk/README.md

 }
 ```

-This enables to use the type defining the outputs when querying CloudFormation
+This enables to use the type that defines the outputs when querying
-for the stack outputs.
-In this example we use
+CloudFormation for the stack outputs.
+In the example below we use
 [`@nordicsemiconductor/cloudformation-helpers`](https://www.npmjs.com/package/@nordicsemiconductor/cloudformation-helpers),
-which simplifies fetch stack outputs.
+which simplifies fetching stack outputs and accepts a type for defining which
+outputs the stack returns.
+This will make `outputs` properly typed.

 ```typescript
 const outputs = await stackOutput(new CloudFormationClient({}))<StackOutputs>(